microsoft/Data-Science-For-Beginners/README.md

 > This gives you everything you need to complete the course with a much faster download.
 <!-- CO-OP TRANSLATOR LANGUAGES TABLE END -->

-**If you wish to have additional translations languages supported are listed [here](https://github.com/Azure/co-op-translator/blob/main/getting_started/supported-languages.md)**
+**If you wish to have additional translations, supported languages are listed [here](https://github.com/Azure/co-op-translator/blob/main/getting_started/supported-languages.md)**

 #### Join Our Community
 [![Microsoft Foundry Discord](https://dcbadge.limes.pink/api/server/nTYy5BXMWG)](https://discord.gg/nTYy5BXMWG)